-The topics produced by these models are clusters of similar words which allow examining a set of documents.
-As discussed in \cite{blei+lda} two of the usual assumptions made are that the words in a document are exchangeable (also known as the \enquote{bag-of-words} assumption) and so are the documents.
-These assumptions allows us to exploit de Finetti's representation theorem for exchangeable random variables \citep{hewitt}.
+The latent Dirichlet allocation (LDA) model \citep{blei+lda} belongs to a wider class of probabilistic methods known as topic models.
+These models have been mainly used for discovering the latent topics, which are clusters of similar words, that occur in a set of $N$ documents.
+Two of the usual assumptions made are that the words in a document are exchangeable (also known as the ``bag-of-words'' assumption) and so are the documents.
 In the LDA model, the basic idea is that every document in the corpus can be represented as a random mixture over a known and fixed number $k$ of latent topics, which are characterised by a distribution over words.
 It is further assumed that the word probabilities are characterised by an unknown but fixed matrix $\beta$ of dimensions $k\times M$ that needs to be estimated, where $M$ is the size of the vocabulary.
-In practice $M$ is usually large, thereby creating issues related to sparsity and with the prediction of new documents.
-In order to address this, \cite{blei+lda} also developed a fuller Bayesian approach, usually called the smoothed LDA, by allowing $\beta$ to be random and a Dirichlet prior distribution assigned to each row $\beta_i$.

 The LDA model's original setup includes a corpus $X$ with $N$ documents $\textbf{w}_1$,...,$\textbf{w}_N$, each one having $P_n$ words, $w_{1,1},...,w_{n,P_n}$.